shepner/TCdatalogger/README.md

 # TCdatalogger

 A Python application for collecting Torn City API data and storing it in Google BigQuery.
+Generated using Cursor to better learn the tool and to try vibe coding

 ## Overview